A perfect view above the clouds

 Large glazing made from a single piece

-When windows and cockpit windshields in airplanes and helicopters are to become larger, there is no way around producing stretched PLEXIGLAS® plates in the largest size possible.
+When windows and cockpit windshields in airplanes and helicopters are to become larger, there is no way around producing stretched PLEXIGLAS® sheets in the largest size possible.
 Full-glazed machines and panoramic windows in airplanes may still be some way off, but the airplane manufacturer Boeing has already started by enlarging the windows of their current Dreamliner model by two-thirds.
-“Being the largest in the world, our format of stretched plates paves the way for new designs of extra-large glazing and improves the efficiency of smaller cabin windows,” explains Roland Mickal, Head of the Transportation market segment in the Acrylic Products division at Evonik.
+“Being the largest in the world, our format of stretched sheets paves the way for new designs of extra-large glazing and improves the efficiency of smaller cabin windows,” explains Roland Mickal, Head of the Transportation market segment in the Acrylic Products division at Evonik.

 Did you know...